- Chart

 Ideal Investor Profile

-The ideal investor for FTCS is a risk-averse individual seeking exposure to US equities with a focus on financial strength and stability.
-It's suitable for those wanting potentially lower volatility than the broader market.
+The ideal investor for FTCS is a long-term investor seeking exposure to financially sound large-cap companies with potentially lower volatility than the broader market.

 Market Risk